 Around 1824 (according to Child's Gazetteer), the Slate family relocated to Jefferson County and at the time of the 1830 census are living in town of Pamelia, just north of Watertown.
 It is unknown why they moved from Edinburg.
 Once again, the "Sleight" spelling appears on this document.

-At the age of 56, Solomon Slate died on March 16, 1832 in Pamelia and was buried at Sandy Lawn Cemetery in Calcium.
+At the age of 56, Solomon Slate died on March 16, 1832 in Pamelia and was buried at Sandy Loam Cemetery in Calcium.
 His estate was settled in this probate record dated May 7, 1832.

 A Slate family sketch appears in the 1890 Child's Gazetteer of Jefferson County.
 Some of the information (such as Solomon's death in 1833) is inaccurate, but it does provide essential clues where no other sources can be found.